vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 Which other products were commonly purchased by customers who bought "YouTube Men's Vintage Henley" in July 2017?

-#### Approach

-This query first identifies visitors who purchased “YouTube Men's Vintage Henley” in July 2017.
-It then finds other products purchased by the same visitors and ranks those products by quantity sold.
-This helps identify potential cross-selling opportunities.

 #### SQL Query

 ```sql